PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Knowledge?
 I don't understand, of course he has knowledge of your animal," the Duke said, glancing at the dull-eyed, leather-helmeted man who was being accused of bestiality, "He is a fellow-goatherd, is he not?"

-"No my lord," said the cross-eyed man, blushing with the weight of what he must now make painfully obvious.
+"No, my lord," said the cross-eyed man, blushing with the weight of what he must now make painfully obvious.
 "He..." and then he thrust his pelvis forward and backwards in an unmistakable, rhythmic motion.

 "Oh.
 Oh?
 OH!" said the Duke, as the facts of the case came into disgusting focus for him.
 "Really?
 What was it like?" asked the Duke.